armandogj1/tracker/README.md

 - State will be centralized using context and useReducer
 - Plan to keep state updates top level, board is returned by most queries
 - I could remove single ticket, will first implement version that rerenders whole board
+- On main page select the board to use or create one
+- In board tickets can be created through a modal or directly in the lists